Lipen/discrete-math-course/typst/hw1.typ

   JaccardDist(A, C) <= JaccardDist(A, B) + JaccardDist(B, C)
 $
 for arbitrary finite sets $A$, $B$, and $C$.

+// Prove that equality holds if and only if $A subset.eq B subset.eq C$ or $C subset.eq B subset.eq A$.

 *Part (d):*
 Show that cosine distance does NOT satisfy the triangle inequality by providing a specific counterexample.